axibase/jabber-client/jabber-test-text/README.md

 Login with ANONYMOUS FAIL
 ```

-On successful login application will ask for user ID to communicate
+Application will perform login and then send _Hello_ message
+to the selected user.
+The result should be

 ```
 Login: OK
-Enter user ID to send messages to:
+Sending message: OK
 ```

-Then _Hello_ message will be sent to the selected user.
-The result should be `Sending message: OK`.
-Also, ensure that message
-was delivered to the user.
+Also, ensure that message is delivered to the user.

 ## Troubleshooting